ouifi/ouifi.dev/content/posts/what-is-a-server/index.md

 Virtual Machines, being fully featured operating systems, have all the features of physical server boxes, while having the advantage of being software defined.
 For example, to increase the size and capability of a virtual server, you can simply modify the settings[^2].

-Effectively implemented, it should be completely transparent to the end user what kind of server they are accessing.
-This is a personal judgment, but I would say that this definition of "server" is the most accurate one in modern parlance.
+Effectively implemented, it should be completely opaque to the end user what kind of server they are accessing.
+I would say that this use of "server" is the most commonly intended definition in modern tech parlance.

 [^1]: The word "virtual" in computer science almost always means a physical thing being emulated by software.